 Finally, you may be able to record the audio on your own, especially if you are the only voice that will be on the podcast.
 Then, you can pass the recording off to a producer to optimize the audio and distribute the podcast for you.

 Or, you may want the assistance of a remote producer or studio producer to capture your audio, hand you the optimized file for you to handle distribution and marketing.

 Which of these three methods of starting your podcast are the best for you?

 For most businesses, they will choose a turn-key solution by hiring a producer or agency.
 This can provide the best sound production, distribution, and marketing of their podcast.
 It requires only a commitment of the marketing budget.

 If you’re looking to produce a solo or hobby podcast, you might go the Do-It-Yourself route or seek assistance for just a portion of the process.

-For more tips on content marketing for your business, be sure to subscribe to the Content Monsta Marketing or Content Monsta Gear channels.
-Be sure to click the notification bell to make sure you get notifications when we post new videos.
+A professional producer or agency can ensure consistency in quality and production of your business podcast.
+For more tips on content marketing for your business, subscribe to the Content Monsta Marketing or Content Monsta Gear channels, and be sure to click the notification bell to stay informed.

 Frequently Asked Questions (FAQ)

 You first must host your file on a website.
 It is best to have it hosted with a company that specializes in hosting podcasts and multimedia content.
 That host will provide a web address called an RSS Feed that can be submitted to podcast platforms such as Apple Podcasts.
 That will let them know where to find your podcast along with all of the other information about the podcast.
 This includes artwork, description, and other meta-data.